Lie algebra automorphisms as Lie point symmetries and the solution space for Bianchi Type I, II, IV, V vacuum geometries: Abstract

 \section{Abstract}

 Lie group symmetry analysis for systems of coupled, nonlinear ordinary differential equations is performed in order to obtain the entire solution space to Einstein's field equations for vacuum Bianchi spacetime geometries.
 The symmetries used are the automorphisms of the Lie algebra of the corresponding three-dimensional isometry group acting on the hyper-surfaces of simultaneity for each Bianchi Type, as well as the scaling and the time reparametrization symmetry.
-The method is applied to Bianchi Types $I, II, IV$ and $V$.
-The result is the acquisition, in each case, of the entire solution space of either Lorenzian of Euclidean signature.
-This includes all the known solutions for each Type and the general solution of Type $IV$ (in terms of sixth Painlev\'{e} transcendent $\mathbf{P_{VI}}$).
+A detailed application of the method is presented for Bianchi Type $IV$.
+The result is the acquisition of the general solution of Type $IV$ in terms of sixth Painlev\'{e} transcendent $\mathbf{P_{VI}}$, along with the known pp-wave solution.
+For Bianchi Types $I, II, V$ the known entire solution space is attained and very briefly listed, along with two new Type $V$ solutions of \emph{Euclidean} and \emph{neutral signature} and a Type $I$ \emph{pp-wave} metric.